Pollux Coin Price Reaches $0.44 on Exchanges (POX)

-Pollux Coin (POX) traded down 0% against the US dollar during the one day period ending at 11:00 AM Eastern on February 22nd.
-One Pollux Coin token can currently be bought for about $0.44 or 0.00000855 BTC on major cryptocurrency exchanges.
-Over the last seven days, Pollux Coin has traded up 4.2% against the US dollar.
-Pollux Coin has a market capitalization of $21.98 million and approximately $400.86 worth of Pollux Coin was traded on exchanges in the last 24 hours.
+Pollux Coin (POX) traded 0% higher against the U.S. dollar during the one day period ending at 11:00 AM ET on February 28th.
+Pollux Coin has a total market cap of $22.00 million and approximately $400.86 worth of Pollux Coin was traded on exchanges in the last 24 hours.
+During the last week, Pollux Coin has traded 0.1% higher against the U.S. dollar.
+One Pollux Coin token can currently be bought for $0.44 or 0.00000712 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.